CloudLabs-MOC/AI-102-AIEngineer/Instructions/04-use-a-container.md

     curl -X POST "http://<your_ACI_IP_address_or_FQDN>:5000/text/analytics/v3.0/languages?" -H "Content-Type: application/json" --data-ascii "{'documents':[{'id':1,'text':'Hello world.'},{'id':2,'text':'Salut tout le monde.'}]}"
     ```

 1. Save your changes to the script.
 Note that you do not need to specify the Azure AI services endpoint or key - the request is processed by the containerized service.
-The container in turn communicates periodically with the service in Azure to report usage for billing, but does not send request data.
+The container, in turn, communicates periodically with the service in Azure to report usage for billing, but does not send request data.

     ![Visual Studio Code Icon](./images/a-50.png)